 Budget Travel in Iran

 Although my 2 week trip to Iran wasn’t a budget trip, Iran can be done on a much tighter travel budget.
-If you decided to couch surf with Iranians and be able to share taxis with either locals or other travellers, you can save a lot of money.
-Tours and lodging are by far the biggest travel expense, but with the famous Iranian hospitality you can save a lot of money (but make sure to bring some gifts for your hosts and not be a complete freeloader all the time!).
+If you decided to couch surf with Iranians and be able to share taxis with either locals or other travelers, you can save a lot of money.
+Tours and lodging are by far the biggest travel expense, but with the famous Iranian hospitality, you can save a lot of money (but make sure to bring some gifts for your hosts and not be a complete freeloader all the time!).

 Thank you for reading.
 Would you like to get updates about the blog and my travels?
 Sign-up to my newsletter.
 Once a month you’ll receive an e-mail with information about Probe around the Globe and what is new on the blog.
 As a gift, you can download my FREE Iran Photo E-Book with all the best images of my travel to Iran to flip through and use as inspiration.